Gravity or turbulence? VII. The Schmidt-Kennicutt law, the star formation efficiency, and the mass density of clusters from gravitational collapse rather than turbulent support: Numerical methods

 \section{Numerical methods}

 In this work, we study the SK relations in dense (molecular) structures dominated by self-gravity in the GHC scenario using three-dimensional magnetohydrodynamical (MHD) numerical simulations. \\

-We used two different models of filamentary clouds undergoing collapse, which we refer to as the Filament simulation (FS) and the Hub-Filament simulation (HFS).
-Both models include MHD, self-gravity, and formation of sink particles.
+We use two different models of filamentary clouds undergoing collapse, which we refer to as the Filament simulation (FS) and the Hub-Filament simulation (HFS).
+Both models include MHD, self-gravity, and the formation of sink particles.
+Feedback is not included.
+Both simulations have periodic boundary conditions either for the MHD, as well as for the gravity solver.
 These sets of simulations were performed with the AMR FLASH code \citep{FLASH1}.
 We use the MHD HLL3R solver \citep{Waagan+11} to solve the ideal MHD equations, ensuring a balance between accuracy and robustness, useful characteristics for highly supersonic astrophysical problems.
 To solve the Poisson equation for the self-gravity of the gas, we use an OctTree solver \citep{Wunsch+18}.
 We refine dynamically following the Jeans criterion \citep{Truelove+97}.
 A sink particle can be formed once a given cell reaches the maximum allowable refinement level and its density exceeds a specific density threshold ($\rho_{\rm thr}$).
 The formation of the sink particle involves multiple checks within a spherical control volume (of radius 2.5 times the size of the cell at the maximum level of refinement, $\Delta x$) around the cell of interest: 1) the gas is converging (negative divergence), 2) there is a minimum in the gravitational potential, 3) the cell is Jeans unstable, 4) it is gravitationally bound (negative total energy), and 5) the cell is not within the accretion radius of another sink \citep{Federrath+10}.
 The sink is created using the excess mass within the cell (that is, $M_{\rm sink} = (\rho - \rho_{\rm thr}) \Delta x^3$) and is capable of accreting mass from its surrounding environment.
 Note that given the size of the regions and the resolution of our simulations, a sink particle in both models represents a group of stars rather than an individual star.
-Further details of the two simulations are as follows:\\
+It is worth noting that the sink particle implementation in our simulations does not restrict the gaseous mass that can go into stars, as sink particles can accrete additional gas after formation, and new sinks can form until the collapsing gas is exhausted.
+This approach, based on the well-established scheme of \citet{Federrath+10} and widely used in star formation studies \citep[e.g.,][]{Padoan+12, Kim+19, Grudic+19}, accurately reproduces key features like the initial mass function.